-Long Island LitFest Presents The Sopranos Sessions
+Long Island LitFest Presents Candace Bushnell

-Monday, March 25, 2019, 7:30 pm at Cinema Arts Centre, Huntington
+Monday, August 12, 7:30 pm, Cinema Arts Centre, Huntington

 Long Island LitFest Presents Lidia Bastianich

-in conversation with longtime Newsday food writer, Erica Marcus!
+in conversation with Newsday’s Erica Marcus

 LIDIA BASTIANICH is the author of thirteen cookbooks and the Emmy award-winning host of public television’s Lidia’s Kitchen, which also airs internationally.
 She is also a judge on MasterChef Junior Italy and Italy’s highly rated daily program La Prova del Cuoco.
 Lidia owns Felidia, Becco, several other restaurants, and is a partner in the acclaimed Eataly.
 She lives in Douglaston, Queens.

 Lidia grew up behind the Iron Curtain in Pola, a small city on the southern tip of the Istrian Peninsula.
 In her new memoir, My American Dream: A Life of Love, Family, and Food, Lidia takes readers from her life under communism, a dramatic escape across the border and life as a refugee, to her journey to America – penniless – and the launch of her food business.
 She describes the struggle to open her flagship Manhattan restaurant, Felidia, and all the accolades that followed, including the night that Julia Child and James Beard came to dine (which later resulted in the launch of Lidia’s TV career).
 The rest, they say, is history.